 Take advantage of Early Theme Park Entry and Extended Evening Hours

 We never used to think Extra Magic Hours was a great benefit.
-However, due to the continued suspension of FastPass+, we think bothEarly Theme Park Entry and Extended Evening Hours could be a great benefit and the main reason to stay on-site.
+However, we believe bothEarly Theme Park Entry and Extended Evening Hours are a great benefit and the main reason to stay on-site.

-Early Theme Park Entry will start on the 1st of October.
-This new benefit, which replaces Extra Magic Hours, will be available for all Walt Disney World Resort guests and other select hotels.
+Early Theme Park Entry started on October 1st, 2021.
+This new benefit, which replaced Extra Magic Hours, is available for all Walt Disney World Resort guests and other select hotels.
 Guests will be able to gain 30-minute early entry to any theme park every day.
 However, you will need a Disney Park Pass.

 Extended Evening Hours is a new service for guests staying at Deluxe Resorts.
 Guests staying at one of these resorts will be able to enjoy extended evening hours on select nights in select theme parks.
 A valid Disney Park Pass will also be essential for guests taking advantage of Extended Evening Hours.
 However, guests may visit with a Park Hopper option as long as the park where they made their reservation earlier in the day.